eschen42/log4cmd/README.md

 ```
 :: Set up registry keys and create directory where log files will be written.
 install_example.cmd

 :: Write some log messages.
 demo_log4cmd.cmd

 :: Create mySourceName subdirectory in log directory and generate a path for a
 ::   uniquely named file in that directory, but do not create that file yet.
 log4cmd_newlog.cmd MY_LOGNAME_LOG mySourceName myLogName
 ```

-### Defaults
+### Default Behavior

-By default:
+#### Windows Registry

+In the Windows registry:

-- In the Windows registry, the `log4cmd` value under the `HKCU\Environment` key specifies the root directory used for logging by `log4cmd`;
+- the `log4cmd` value under the `HKCU\Environment` key specifies the root directory used for logging by `log4cmd`;
-  - also by default, that value specifies `%USERPROFILE%\AppData\Local\log4cmd` as the logging root.
+- that value specifies `%USERPROFILE%\AppData\Local\log4cmd` as the logging root.

+#### Log Source

-- The "log source" is named `log4vbs`.
+The default "log source" is named `log4vbs`:

+- This is merely the default.
+  - Individual logging calls may specify any log source.
+- Log sources are merely names; there is no requirement that they be defined before they are used.

+#### Log Messages

-- Log messages will be written to %USERPROFILE%\AppData\Local\log4cmd\log4vbs-CCYY-MM-DD.log
+As long as an alternative log source has not been specified, log messages will be written to `%USERPROFILE%\AppData\Local\log4cmd\log4vbs-CCYY-MM-DD.log`:

-  - where CCYY is the current year, MM is the current month, and DD is the current day, in the UTC time zone.
+- `CCYY` is the current year, `MM` is the current month (01-12), and `DD` is the current day-of-month, in the UTC time zone.
+- When logging, if a log source is specified as an alternative to the default, it will be used as the prefix in lieu of `log4vbs`.

 ### Demonstration

 To see `log4cmd` in action, assuming that the default settings seem acceptable to you:

+#### Set Up

 - Run `install_example.cmd`.
 - Run `demo_log4cmd.cmd` to demonstrate invocation of `log4vbs.vbs` directly from the command line.

+#### Logging

 - Run `cscript //nologo demo_log4vbs.vbs` to demonstrate invocation of `log4vbs.vbs` from VBScript by inclusion.
   - This is in fact run from `demo_log4cmd.cmd` as well.

+#### Supplementary Logs

-- Run `log4cmd_newlog.cmd` to create a unique path for a general purpose `supplementary` log file.
+- Run `log4cmd_newlog.cmd` to create a unique path for a general purpose "supplementary log" file.
   - Each supplementary log for a give source is written to a subdirectory named after that source, created in the logging root directory.
   - usage: `log4cmd_newlog.cmd MY_LOGNAME_LOG mySourceName myLogName`
     - This creates the `mySourceName` subdirectory under the `log4cmd` logging directory root and assigns to the `MY_LOGNAME_LOG` environment variable a unique path that can be used to log any text in any fashion that you require.